 Mr. Manna's information is set forth above with the other directors.
-Certain information with respect to our other executive officers for fiscal 2022 is presented below.
+Certain information with respect to our other named executive officer for fiscal 2023 is presented below.

-Name Age Present Principal Occupation and Employment History Philip A. Fain 68 Mr. Fain was named our Chief Financial Officer in November 2009, Treasurer in December 2009 and Corporate Secretary in April 2013.
-He previously served as Vice President of Business Development, having joined us in February 2008.Prior to joining us, he was Managing Partner of CXO on the GO, LLC, a management-consulting firm, which he co-founded in November 2003 and which we retained in connection with our acquisition activity.
+Name Age Present Principal Occupation and Employment History Philip A. Fain 69 Mr. Fain was named our Chief Financial Officer in November 2009, Treasurer in December 2009 and Corporate Secretary in April 2013.
+He previously served as Vice President of Business Development, having joined us in February 2008.
+Prior to joining us, he was Managing Partner of CXO on the GO, LLC, a management-consulting firm, which he co-founded in November 2003 and which we retained in connection with our acquisition activity.
 Prior to founding CXO on the GO, LLC, Mr. Fain served as Vice President of Finance - RayBan Sunoptics for Luxottica, SpA.
 Prior to the acquisition of Bausch & Lomb's global eyewear business by Luxottica, Mr. Fain served as Bausch & Lomb's Senior Vice President Finance - Global Eyewear from 1997 to 1999 and as Vice President and Controller for the US Sunglass business from 1993 to 1996.
 In these roles, he led the process to acquire some of the world's most sought-after sunglass companies and brands for Bausch & Lomb.
 From 1983 to 1993, Mr. Fain served in various positions with Bausch & Lomb including executive positions in corporate accounting, finance and audit.
 Mr. Fain began his career as a CPA and consultant with Arthur Andersen & Co. in 1977.
-He received his BA in Economics from the University of Rochester and an MBA from the William E. Simon Graduate School of Business Administration of the University of Rochester.
-Michael D. Popielec 61 Mr. Popielec served as our President and Chief Executive Officer and as a director of the Company from December 30, 2010 to November 22, 2022.
-Mr. Popielec has over 30 years' experience in growing domestic and international industrial businesses.
-Prior to joining us, Mr. Popielec operated his own management consulting business from 2009 to 2010 and was Group President, Applied Technologies from 2008 to 2009 and Group President, Diversified Components from 2005 to 2007 at Carlisle Companies, Inc., a \$2.5 billion diversified global manufacturer.
-Prior to that, from 2003 to 2005, he held various positions, including Chief Operating Officer, Americas, for Danka Business Systems, PLC.
-From 1985 to 2002, Mr. Popielec held positions of increasing responsibility at General Electric Company, culminating in his serving as a GE corporate officer and as President and Chief Executive Officer of GE Power Controls, the European arm of GE Industrial Systems.
-Mr. Popielec has a BS in Mechanical Engineering from Michigan State University.
-We believe Mr. Popielec's service as a member of our Board of Directors was appropriate because of his position as President and Chief Executive Officer of the Company.
+He received his BA in Economics from the University of Rochester and an MBA from the William E. Simon Graduate

+School of Business Administration of the University of Rochester.